 Method:

-- Heat 3 tablespoons vegetable oil in a saucepan over medium heat.
-Add onions and saute until soft and light brown.
-Add minced garlic and saute for another 2-3 minutes.
+- Heat the oil in a medium saucepan over medium heat.
+Add the onions and sauté until soft and golden.
+Add the minced garlic and sauté for another 2-3 minutes, stirring occasionally.

-- Add 1/2 teaspoon of turmeric, stir well.
+- Stir in the turmeric, and stir well.

-- Stir in a tablespoon of tomato paste and saute for 2-3 minutes, stirring frequently.
+- Add the tomato paste and saute for 2-3 minutes, stirring frequently until it deepens in color.

-- Add salt, black pepper, and cumin, bring to a boil over medium-high heat, reduce the heat, cover and simmer for 20 minutes.
+- Add salt, black pepper, and cumin.
+Bring to a gentle boil over medium-high heat, reduce the heat to low, cover, and simmer for 20 minutes.

 Enjoy!